 Skip to content

-The purpose of the Aboriginal and Torres Strait Islander cannabis interventions project was to identify, develop, trial, and disseminate a range of interventions specifically for use with Indigenous clients in a range of primary health care settings.
-This program was conducted by a consortium of six Indigenous community-controlled health services and the National Drug Research Institute (NDRI) at Curtin University in WA.
+The purpose of the Aboriginal and Torres Strait Islander Cannabis Interventions project was to identify, develop, trial, and disseminate a range of interventions specifically for use with Indigenous clients in a range of primary health care settings.
+This program was conducted by a consortium of six Indigenous community-controlled health services and the National Drug Research Institute (NDRI) at Curtin University in Western Australia.

 Abstract adapted from the National Drug Research Institute and Victorian Aboriginal Health Service